hsjharvey/Option-Pricing/README.md

 The repo is a refactorization of the code for an assignment in FNCE40009 Advanced Derivative Securities.
 > If you have any questions or want to report a bug, please open an issue.
 I am open to any corrections/suggestions.
 >
-> Note that I have no interest in optimizing the speed (e.g. Numba, Cython or GPU support, etc.).
->
 > This repo is mainly designed for those who want to study advanced option pricing, not for commercial use.
 > This is also the reason that the repo is built purely on standard numpy and scipy packages.
 >